mitre/training/solution_guides/AgentsFlag0.md

 1. Outside of CALDERA, open a terminal window with a shell.
 1. Paste the copied command into the shell and execute it.
 1. Go back to CALDERA and close the agent options window.
-1. Wait for the agent to appear in the agents table.
+1. Wait for the agent to appear in the `Agents` table.
 1. Task completed.